 Each Sunday we offer four classes geared to your child’s and youth’s age and grade.
 Taught by a volunteer staff of excellent teachers, our programs are designed to engage the younger members of our congregation to explore their faith in new ways, to encounter Christ in the mystery of Word and Sacrament, and, for the older youth, to provide an environment where questions are welcomed and hard topics discussed as they engage the world as Christians.
+Scroll down for details.

 Little Saints’ Nursery: Infants and young children, birth – 4 years old: